 Session Border Controllers

-The Flexibility, Redundancy and Durability of a VM-Ready Solution with the Scalablity of a Hardware-Based Solution Supports 25-500 Simultaneous Sessions Field Upgradeable Browser-Based GUI for easier provisioning and management Security and QOS for Enterprise Networks DoS/DDoS Attack Protection Network Interconnect Point for SIP Trunking Topology Hiding for Fraud Protection UNIQUE HYBRID FEATURES Media Offload to Hardware [...]
+Vega Enterprise SBC VM/Hybrid: The Flexibility, Redundancy and Durability of a VM-Ready Solution with the Scalability of a Hardware-Based Solution Supports 25-500 Simultaneous Sessions Field Upgradeable Browser-Based GUI for easier provisioning and management Security and QOS for Enterprise Networks DoS/DDoS Attack Protection Network Interconnect Point for SIP Trunking Topology Hiding for Fraud Protection UNIQUE HYBRID FEATURES [...]